RishabhTayal/RTFacebookAlbum/README.md

 ## License

-myPod is available under the MIT license.
+RTFacebookAlbum is available under the MIT license.
 See the LICENSE file for more info.